squares-ui/squares-ui/README.md

 Squares-ui can be used on the local desktop, to pivot and explore data sets

-Squares-ui pages can be bookmarked for ~real time monitoring on a large monitor monitered by the team.
+Squares-ui pages can be bookmarked for ~real time monitoring with automatic updating presented on larger team dashboards

 # Concept

 Each dashboard has 1+ master squares that each define a target instance (e.g. Elastic @ 192.168.0.1)

-Each square has 1+ child squares
+Each square can have 1+ child squares

-To render any graph/visual a Square needs 3 things:
+To render any graph a Square needs 3 things:
-- The 'graph type' attribute defines how a square looks and how it represents the data
+- A Graph type, e.g. PieChart
-- Data Subset e.g. ip=8.8.8.8
+- A Data Subset e.g. ip=8.8.8.8
-- A time window
+- A time window e.g. "15 minutes before my parent"

-In squares-ui any square that does not have any of these things will (often recusrively) query this from it's parent.
-This way all squares are created with no configuration, but they still have information.
+In squares-ui any square that does not have any of these things will (often recursively) query this from it's parent.
+This way all squares are initially created with no configuration but allow you to make small changes to navigate the data.

 - Graph type is inherited recursively
 - Data subset is inherited recursively and combined